MEDIABLOCKAI/docs/MBC-services/api.md

 ### Fetch entity

-Entity is an account on the Crypto Media Network Coin network.
+Entity is an account on the Media Block Network Coin network.
 It can have variety of roles like user, admin, business, or custom defined role.

 ```text
 GET /entities/:communityAddress/:account